 Safety is one of the Otis Absolutes.
 For that reason, safety measures and indicators are regularly monitored by management and reported to our Board of Directors.
 To promote safety, we have a health and safety management system and regularly measure the effectiveness of our health and safety programs.
 We also provide regular health and safety training to our field professionals.
+We follow local labor laws that address maximum working hours.
 We empower all of our colleagues and subcontractors with stop work authority if they perceive an unsafe condition or behavior that may cause injury.
 We also seek to promote a culture where stop work authority can be freely exercised without the fear of retribution or retaliation, and a learning culture to enhance the quality and delivery of safety and technical training.
 Health and Safety is one of the four focus areas of our ESG goals.
 See the "Environmental, Social and Governance ("ESG")" section of this Form 10-K above for more information regarding our ESG goals.

 We are focused on our colleagues' mental and physical well-being.
 We provide employee assistance plan benefits to all of our colleagues worldwide.
 We also offer flexible work arrangements to many salaried colleagues.
-In 2023, we established the Otis Colleague Disaster Relief Fund, which provides financial assistance to eligible colleagues who have been affected by a disaster.